aws-samples/serverless-patterns/cloudwatch-log-alarm-lambda-remediation-cdk/README.md

 4. The alarm publishes to Amazon SNS, which invokes the AWS Lambda remediation function
 5. AWS Lambda sends a command via AWS Systems Manager to restart the application service on tagged Amazon EC2 instances

-**Key innovation:** The `AWS::CloudWatch::LogAlarm` resource (launched July 2026) eliminates the need for metric filters.
+The `AWS::CloudWatch::LogAlarm` resource eliminates the need for metric filters.
 Previously, monitoring log content required creating a CloudWatch Metric Filter, waiting for metric data points, then creating a standard alarm on that metric.
-Log Alarms run Logs Insights queries directly on schedule and evaluate results against thresholds — a single resource replaces a three-resource workaround.
+Log Alarms run Logs Insights queries directly on schedule and evaluate results against thresholds.

 ## Requirements